strinsberg/lt64/README.md

 ### sl, sr, dsl, dsr

-The default behavior is to pop the top two stack elements and shift the top - 1  element the number of times given by the top.
+Pops the top two stack elements and shift the top - 1  element the number of times given by the top.
 These are always signed and will perform sign extension.
 This means shifting a negative number right will not make it a positive number as the most significant bit will be filled with a `1` and not a `0`.

 ### and, dand, or, dor, not, dnot